 You can minimise the risks these tasks pose by training employees in proper lifting techniques.
 You should use automation where possible.
 See safe manual handling at work.

 Businesses providing day or residential care may need to protect employees from infection.
-General handcare is extremely important in infection control matters.
+General handcare is key in infection control matters.
 If medical attention is being provided, protective gloves should be provided when open wounds are being treated.
-Immunisation against such infections as Hepatitis B should only be offered if there is a significant risk of infection, eg if there is the possibility of contact with infected needles or infected bodily fluids.
+Vaccines can be used to prevent against such infections as Hepatitis B. They should only be offered if there is a significant risk of infection, eg if there is the chance of contact with infected needles or infected bodily fluids.

 Businesses should advise members of staff who are unwell that they should stay at home to avoid the spread of the illness to others.
 See diseases, infections and allergies in the workplace.